Dear Corporate America: Data isn’t Tech

 What is the AI’s perspective on the above section?

 Data-driven doesn’t mean tech-driven.
-We need to use data in everything we do, from marketing and sales to product development and operations.
-As professionals, we must understand how data can be used to drive our business decisions.
+We must use data in everything we do, from marketing and sales to product development and business operations.
+As professionals, we must understand how data can drive our business decisions.

-And fortunately, there are plenty of resources to help us learn more about data analytics and other aspects of the digital world.
-For example, online courses offered by providers like Coursera or edX can give you a good foundation in data analytics and related topics.
-If you’re looking for something more specific, vendor-sponsored courses are available on subjects like big data management or cloud computing.
+Fortunately, there are plenty of resources to help us learn more about data analytics and other aspects of the digital world.
+For example, online courses like Coursera or edX can give you a good foundation in data analytics and related topics.
+Vendor-sponsored courses are available on subjects like big data management or cloud computing if you want something more specific.

 Keep it simple

-The ability to compartmentalize differences like the ones above helps us gain a better perspective vs. overcomplicating things.
+The ability to categorize differences like the ones above helps us gain a better perspective vs. overcomplicating things.
 Heck, it could even help us be more precise when explaining a change initiative.
-In addition, simply understanding the difference allows us to more easily communicate complex scenarios and deliver that information better to less tech-savvy or change-resistant cohorts.
+In addition, simply understanding the difference allows us to communicate complex scenarios more efficiently and deliver that information to less tech-savvy or change-resistant cohorts.

-Plus, the more succinct you are in communicating your plan, your cohorts will be more apt to understand things better.
+Plus, the more succinct you communicate your plan, the more your cohorts will be more apt to understand things better.
 Who knows?
-Maybe having a more precise understanding will help them be more confident in sharing their input/feedback.
+A more precise understanding may help them be more confident in sharing their input/feedback.
 After all, you made it easier for them to do so.
 (Gold star!)

 In closing, now you know that data isn’t tech!

-As you can see, there is a colossal difference between data and tech and having a better understanding of the differences between the two allows us to take a step back, reflect, and better pitch our data-driven approach(es) while becoming more effective change agents!
+As you can see, there’s a colossal difference between data and tech, and having a better understanding of the differences allows us to take a step back, reflect, and better pitch our data-driven approach(es) while becoming more effective change agents!

 At the end of the day, we are just people trying to optimize our company’s decision-making capabilities to solve problems better.
 And be able to participate in the change process!